How to Pay for Your Programs

 Funding is available from more sources than you may have thought!
 Additional funding for educational arts programs may be found through these resources:

-Through the generosity of the Missouri Arts Council and the Secret Order of Crawdaddies, KCYA provides subsidies to qualified schools.
+Through the generosity of the Missouri Arts Council and other donors KCYA provides subsidies to qualified schools.
 These funds are available on a first-come, first-served basis and are limited to the funds available.
 Choose the program/workshop you would like to have and call us at 816-531-4022.

 Many PTA/PTO's are willing to raise money or already have money allocated to support arts enrichment activities.
 We are happy to come and present ideas to your PTA/PTO.
 Please call us, 816-531-4022, to set up a meeting.